-Well, that’s great and all, but have you ever considered what 1″ of fish actually entails?
+Have you ever considered what 1″ of fish actually entails?
 Is 1″ of neon tetra the same as 1″ of koi?
 Taking into consideration species different physiology and energy conversion, there is almost no way this rule can hold up.
 It is a dumb, outdated rule and should be thrown out.

-If we can’t use “1” of fish per gallon of water, then how many fish per gallon should we have?
+If we can’t use “1” of fish per gallon of water,” then how many fish per gallon should we have?

 Well, it will depend entirely on the particular species you wish to keep.
 This decision should be made prior to purchasing any fish supplies.
 If you want more than one species in a system, make sure they get along first and won’t eat each other.
 Do they have the same diet?
 Are their water quality tolerances within the same range?
 What size tank can you accommodate?
 Is it big enough for all the fish to feel safe and comfortable?